-When importing for aquaculture, aquatic animals of a species referred to in Article 11.1.2. from a country, zone or compartment not declared free from infection with abalone herpesvirus, the Competent Authority of the importing country should assess the risk in accordance with Chapter 2.1. and consider the risk mitigation measures in points 1 and 2 below.
+When importing, for aquaculture, aquatic animals of a species referred to in Article 11.1.2. from a country, zone or compartment not declared free from infection with abalone herpesvirus, the Competent Authority of the importing country should assess the risk in accordance with Chapter 2.1. and consider the risk mitigation measures in points 1 and 2 below.

-- 1) If the intention is to grow out and harvest the imported aquatic animals, consider applying the following: - a) the direct delivery to and lifelong holding of the imported aquatic animals in a quarantine facility; and - b) the treatment of all transport water, equipment, effluent and waste materials to inactive abalone herpesvirus in accordance with Chapters 4.4., 4.8. and 5.5.
+- 1) If the intention is to grow out and harvest the imported aquatic animals, consider applying the following: - a) the direct delivery to and lifelong holding of the imported aquatic animals in a quarantine facility; and - b) before leaving quarantine (either in the original facility or following biosecure transport to another quarantine facility) the aquatic animals are killed and processed into one or more of the aquatic animal products referred to in point 1 of Article 11.1.3. or other products authorised by the Competent Authority; and - c) the treatment of all transport water, equipment, effluent and waste materials to inactivate abalone herpesvirus in accordance with Chapters 4.4., 4.8. and 5.5.

-- 2) If the intention is to establish a new stock for aquaculture, consider applying the following: - a) In the exporting country: - identify potential source populations and evaluate their aquatic animal health records; - ii) test source populations in accordance with Chapter 1.4. and select a founder population (F-0) of aquatic animals with a high health status for infection with abalone herpesvirus. - b) In the importing country: - i) import the F-0 population into a quarantine facility; - ii) test the F-0 population for abalone herpesvirus in accordance with Chapter 1.4. to determine their suitability as broodstock; - iii) produce a first generation (F-1) population in quarantine; - iv) culture F-1 population in quarantine under conditions that are conducive to the clinical expression of infection with abalone herpesvirus (as described in Chapter 2.4.1. of the Aquatic Manual) and test for abalone herpesvirus in accordance with Chapter 1.4.; - v) if abalone herpesvirus is not detected in the F-1 population, it may be defined as free from infection with abalone herpesvirus and may be released from quarantine; - vi) if abalone herpesvirus is detected in the F-1 population, those animals should not be released from quarantine and should be killed and disposed of in a biosecure manner.
+- 2) If the intention is to establish a new stock for aquaculture, consider applying the following: - a) In the exporting country: - i) identify potential source populations and evaluate their aquatic animal health records; - ii) test source populations in accordance with Chapter 1.4. and select a founder population (F-0) of aquatic animals with a high health status for infection with abalone herpesvirus. - b) In the importing country: - i) import the F-0 population into a quarantine facility; - ii) test the F-0 population for AbHV in accordance with Chapter 1.4. to determine their suitability as broodstock;

+- iii) produce a first generation (F-1) population in quarantine; - iv) culture F-1 population in quarantine for a duration sufficient for, and under conditions that are conducive to, the clinical expression of infection with abalone herpesvirus, and sample and test for AbHV in accordance with Chapter 1.4. of the Aquatic Code and Chapter 2.4.1. of the Aquatic Manual; - v) if AbHV is not detected in the F-1 population, it may be defined as free from infection with abalone herpesvirus and may be released from quarantine; - vi) if AbHV is detected in the F-1 population, those animals should not be released from quarantine and should be killed and disposed of in a biosecure manner in accordance with Chapter 4.8.

-Importation of aquatic animals and aquatic animal products for processing for human consumption from a country, zone or compartment not declared free from infection with abalone herpesvirus
+Importation of aquatic animals or aquatic animal products for processing for human consumption from a country, zone or compartment not declared free from infection with abalone herpesvirus

-When importing, for processing for human consumption, aquatic animals or aquatic animal products of species referred to in Article 11.1.2. from a country, zone or compartment not declared free from infection with abalone herpesvirus, the Competent Authority of the importing country should assess the risk and, if justified, require that:
+When importing, for processing for human consumption, aquatic animals of a species referred to in Article 11.1.2., or aquatic animal products derived thereof, from a country, zone or compartment not declared free from infection with abalone herpesvirus, the Competent Authority of the importing country should assess the risk and, if justified, require that:

-- 1) the consignment is delivered directly to and held in quarantine or containment facilities until processing into one of the products referred to in point 1 of Article 11.1.3., or products described in point 1 of Article 11.1.13., or other products authorised by the Competent Authority; and - 2) water used in transport and all effluent and waste materials from the processing are treated in a manner that ensures inactivation of AbHV or is disposed in a manner that prevents contact of waste with susceptible species.
+- 1) the consignment is delivered directly to, and held in, quarantine or containment facilities until processing into one of the products referred to in point 1 of Article 11.1.3. or in point 1 of Article 11.1.14., or other products authorised by the Competent Authority; and - 2) all water (including ice), equipment, containers and packaging material used in transport are treated to ensure inactivation of AbHV or disposed of in a biosecure manner in accordance with Chapters 4.4., 4.8. and 5.5.; and - 3) all effluent and waste materials are treated to ensure inactivation of AbHV or disposed of in a biosecure manner in accordance with Chapters 4.4. and 4.8.